Need to know

 Honey's durability is legendary.
 When archeologists opened ancient Egyptian tombs, they found jars of honey from the days of the Pharaohs that were still good to eat.

-As for peanut butter, it's fine in the pantry for three months or so after opening.
+As for peanut butter, it's fine in the pantry for three months or so after opening (in temperate climates).
 But to extend its shelf life and avoid oil separation, you can also keep it in the fridge, though this will harden it and could make it a bit more difficult to spread.

 7. Basil and parsley